 What this means for architecture decisions

-For architecture-search teams, Petrova’s result suggests that softmax should be treated as a modeling choice with a known representational cost, not a fixed default.
+For architecture-search teams, this result suggests that softmax should be treated as a modeling choice with a known representational cost, not a fixed default.
 Adding softmax to the search space (or at minimum, parameterizing the normalization strategy) is now defensible on theoretical grounds, not just empirical ones.

 What remains unproven